Albion J. Fitzgerald

 Jon L. Stern, MBA

 Jon L. Stern served in senior strategic roles with our Company from August 2012 until he was named our chief executive officer in October 2013.
 He was also appointed to our board of directors in May 2014.
-In connection with the appointment of Simon Allen as our chief executive officer in March 2016, Mr. Stern assumed the role of chief operating officer.
+In March 2016 until May 2020, Mr. Stern assumed the role of chief operating officer.
 From 2009 to 2013 Mr. Stern was an active investor in information technology, media and real estate projects and companies.
 From 2006 to 2008, Mr. Stern served as executive vice president of Integrated China Media, a Guangzhou, China-based provider of digital entertainment content.
 From 2003 to 2008, Mr. Stern was a partner in Pacific Arts Group, a publisher of Chinese Contemporary Fine Art.
 Mr. Stern founded Digital Sparx in 1999, distributor of digital entertainment content to movie-goers, and served as president and chief executive officer of that company until 2002.
 In 1986 Mr. Stern founded Cine Coasters, Inc., a developer of sports stadium and movie theatre products, and served as its chief executive officer until its sale to a division of Liberty Media in 1998.
 Mr. Stern holds an MBA from the Marshall School of Business at the University of Southern California and a B.S. in Business Administration from The University of California, Berkeley.